 A section drawing of the theatre.
 Also see a main floor plan and a basement plan.
 Thanks to Mike Hume for finding the plans.

-An ad appearing in the Long Beach Sun on January 15, 1931.
-Thanks to Ron Mahan for locating it.
+A January 14, 1931 ad appearing in the Long Beach Sun.
+Thanks to eminent Long Beach theatre historian Ronald W. Mahan for locating this.

 A front page photo appearing in the January 19, 1931 issue of the San Pedro News-Pilot.
 In addition to a story with the photo giving minute details about the next day's opening, twelve full pages inside the issue were filled with congratulatory ads and dozens of news stories about every detail of the theatre and its operation.
 Articles included discussion of exciting topics such as "Sound is Perfect in New San Pedro Theatre," "Ushers Train for Two Weeks," "It's Your Theatre Says Warner Head For This District" and "Plenty of Air for Warner Patrons."